kroysemaj/git-GDI/slides/setting-up-our-folders.md

 ##  setting up our folders

-We will create a directory to keep all our work from today.
-To make sure we all stay together, let's make sure we start from the same place.
+We will create a directory in which to keep all our work from today.
+To make sure we all stay together, we will start from the same place.
 ```bash
 $ cd ~ #moves us to the HOME directory
 ```